-Restricting the above exact sequence to $\Delta(A)_{D_0}$ we get an exact sequence
+Restricting the above exact sequence to $\Delta(A)_{D_0}$, we get an exact sequence

 where $P'$ is a divisor of degree $3md$.
 Hence we get that $ \cE(\cL)_{|\Delta(A)_{D_0}}$ fits into an exact sequence as in~\eqref{harnarfil}, where $P_3=P=P'$.
-It is clear that the exact sequence is the Harder-Narsimhan filtration. \end{proof}
+It is clear that the exact sequence is the Harder--Narasimhan filtration. \end{proof}